Caring for kids

 What is vitamin K?

-Our bodies need vitamin K to form clots and to stop bleeding.
+Our bodies need vitamin K to stop bleeding by forming clots.
 We get vitamin K from the foods we eat, such as green leafy vegetables, fish, meat, and eggs.

 Why does my newborn need vitamin K?

-Babies are born with a very small amount of vitamin K. Not having enough can cause bleeding that doesn’t stop because there isn’t enough vitamin K to form a clot.
+Babies are born with a very small amount of vitamin K, which isn't enough to help their bodies form clots.
+This can cause bleeding that doesn’t stop.
 The bleeding can happen inside or outside of the body – including the brain – at any time up to 6 months of age.

 How is vitamin K given to babies?